chamkank/downtime-twitter-bot/README.md

   - Tweet to send when the website goes back up (*DOWNTIME_FINISHED_MESSAGE*).

 The twitter bot will be active and polling every *POLLING_TIME* seconds (60 seconds by default) as long as *bot.py* is running.

+You may also change the polling time via command-line.
+Here are some examples:

+- `python bot.py -h 10` sets polling time to 10 hours.
+- `python bot.py -m 30` sets polling time to 30 minutes.
+- `python bot.py -s 10` sets polling time to 10 seconds.

+# Logging

+When your site goes down or comes back up, the event will be logged into your console as well as in a file called `downtime-log.txt` in the directory you're running the bot from.